Ethaler14/2024-NCAA-Football/00_README.md

 - `00_README.md` – This file
 - `01._VASKO.R` – Analysis of **Ethan Vasko**
 - `02._MCIVOR.R` – Analysis of **Maverick McIvor**
-- `03._download.csv` – All game data needed for McIvor; adds in one game
+- `03._download.csv` – All game data needed for McIvor; Adds in one game
 - `04._Bullock.R` – Analysis of **Evan Bullock**

 > 💡 Some earlier scripts contain code that is reused later.
 Please run the scripts in order for full functionality.